muratk5n/thirdwave/en/README.md

 I remember some "boomer comedy" a while back complaining their kid still has not left the house, still lives with them.
 Why not?
 Well maybe bcz housing prices are too high.
-Their generation outsourced, killed wage growth, killed rates, and stock and real-estate prices became inflated..
+Prev generation outsourced, killed wage growth, killed rates, and stock and real-estate prices became inflated..
 Now their kids dont believe in capitalism, who can believe them?

 ---